swcfischer/blog/src/articles/simple-stripe-checkout.md

 On the backend, you will want to set it up so that a successful or failed payment calls a webhook.

 I will not be covering that here, unforunately.
+But I do have a webhook article.

 Once you get the results of `confirmCardPayment`, you can either show a success toast notifcation or give an error message informing the user what went wrong.